renekreijveld/Watchful.li-sitelist/README.md

 ##Installation instructions:

 * Upload all files to a folder "sitelist" on your webserver.
+This can be on a local development environment too, as long as it is connect to the Internet.

 * Add your Watchful.li API key in the sitelist.php file.